sravyakaki/SimpleLoginApp/README.md

 # SimpleLoginApp
 This simple application shall allow the user to enter a username and password to login to the app.
 The user shall then be greeted with a welcome screen along with the username they used to login.

+# Design Pattern Used
+1. App is designed by following the principles of MVVM design architecture/pattern

 # Validation Checks In Login Screen:
 1. Username and Password fields cannot be left empty.
 If user attempts to proceed, the app shall throw a popover alert.
 2. If either of the Username or Password fields are left empty, the app will display a popover as mentioned above along with highlighting the empty textfield in red.